rcsc-group/BouncingDropletsSolidSurface/README.md

 # Bouncing droplets onto a solid substrate
 Direct numerical simulation code infrastructure for drop impact onto solid substrates in the inertio-capillary regime, supporting collaborative work with the Harris Lab at Brown.
-This represents the sister repository to the impact onto liquid substrate scenario which can be found under the [BouncingDroplets](https://github.com/rcsc-group/BouncingDroplets/) repository.
+This represents the sister implementation to the impact onto liquid substrate scenario which can be found under the [BouncingDroplets](https://github.com/rcsc-group/BouncingDroplets/) repository.

 ## Installation
 * The code relies on [Basilisk](<http://basilisk.fr/>) to model the Navier-Stokes equations.
 See the [installation page](<http://basilisk.fr/src/INSTALL>) for instructions.